 My Head Is Made Of The Same Material As The Sun.
-Shane Carruth established himself as a unique filmmaker and storyteller in 2004 with his debut film which follows two friends as they accidentally create a time machine.
-Created on a shoestring budget and shot nearly 1:1 on a limited roll of film, it carefully unravels a plot which evolves across nine or more timelines without ever giving the audience a hint or break from the forward momentum and educated dialogue shared by the characters.
-It’s a refreshing and challenging movie watching experience that doesn’t leave room to question whether or not it needs to be viewed at least three more times, and with Upstream Color that would seem to prove to be the filmmaker’s modus operandi.
+Shane Carruth established himself as a unique filmmaker and storyteller in 2004 with his debut film Primer, which follows two friends who accidentally create a time machine.
+Created on a shoestring budget and shot nearly 1:1 on a limited roll of film, Primer carefully unravels a plot that evolves across nine or more timelines without giving the audience hints or breaks from the forward momentum and educated dialogue shared by the characters.
+It’s a refreshing and challenging movie-watching experience that doesn’t leave room to question whether or not it needs to be viewed at least three more times, and with Upstream Color, it proves to be the filmmaker’s modus operandi.

 They Could Be Starlings.
 Carruth’s follow-up is only more ambitious, more complex, and more refreshing and challenging as films go.
-Given a bit of a larger budget (but still nowhere near 6 figures) and a lot more as far as picture and audio quality is concerned, Upstream Color paints a story in a way only film can.
-Mostly void of dialogue with a soundtrack as a means of driving emotion alongside a heavy dose of some of the best sound design you’re likely to hear.
-The story forms together from pieces that ultimately add up to wholes, each of which is littered full of so many subtle and brilliant fragments that even upon ones umpteenth viewing things will stand out and be noticed for the first time.
+Given a bit of a larger budget (but still nowhere near six figures) and a lot more as far as picture and audio quality is concerned, Upstream Color paints a story in a way only film can.
+The film is mostly void of dialogue, showcasing great sound design and score.
+The story forms together from pieces that ultimately add up to wholes, littered full of so many subtle and brilliant fragments that even upon one-umpteenth viewing, things will stand out for the first time.

 A Progression Of Moods And Feelings.
-It's hard to review something like Upstream Color.
-It’s such a unique experience, and it’s not likely going to attract all those who partake.
-It’s challenging, beautiful, and emotional.
-It’s meant to make one feel and force one to think.
-Where the structure of the story or the performance of the actors can be debated or defined to a point, what cannot be questioned is the craftsmanship of the production as a whole.
+It's tough to review something like Upstream Color — A unique experience — challenging, beautiful, emotional, and makes one feel and forced to think.
+You cannot deny the quality craftsmanship of the production.
 Every aspect of this film is technically brilliant.
 Each shot is lit and composed masterfully.
-The sound design is stunning and easily one of the most important and memorable aspects of the film.
+The sound design is stunning and easily one of the most important and memorable aspects.
 The score is haunting, sad, hopeful, and moving in ways that are difficult to describe.
-I believe most of what’s conveyed here is hard to describe, thus music allows us to penetrate deeper than words or pictures can possible reach.
-The level of detail and work put into this micro-budgeted indie project is astounding to say the least.
-This is an important film to experience and study, for those who enjoy absorbing cinema and particularly for those who strive to create it.
-Shane Carruth is a unique, iridescent storyteller whose work should be watched closely.
+The level of detail and work put into this micro-budgeted indie project are astounding.
+Upstream Color is a significant film to experience and study — for those who enjoy absorbing cinema, particularly those who strive to create it.
+Shane Carruth is a unique, iridescent storyteller.